Junho12267/Final-Project-GEOL0069/README.md

 # Interpolating Sea Surface Height Anomaly

 ### Purpose of the project
 The purpose of this project is to interpolate Sea Surface Height Anomaly ( SSHA )  in the Southern Ocean using the eddies observed in Sentinel 3 altimetry( Pegliasco et al.,2022).
-The along-track data of Sentinel-3 can help to track how eddies in the southern ocean move with time.
+The along-track data of Sentinel-3 can help track how eddies in the Southern Ocean move over time.
 Sentinel-3 is very useful as it works as both active and passive satellite and does a good job in tracking ocean features like eddies as shown in the infographic below.

 ![Alt text](https://github.com/Junho12267/Final-Project-GEOL0069/blob/main/How%20does%20sentinel%203%20work(1080%20x%201920%20px)%20(1).png)